 - Margin of error: There isn’t one.
 If, for example, you don’t insulate the last three inches above the bottom of the framing inside a wall cavity because an insulation batt doesn’t reach that far, you’ve got a problem.
 That wall cavity won’t be very insulated at all.
 Even the insulation you did install won’t be able to block heat as well as it ought to with a gap at the bottom.

-- Breaks in the thermal barrier: Because batt insulation is so hard to install properly, batts are rarely result in consistent, continuous insulation levels.
-Basically, your home will have breaks in the thermal barrier.
-You'll have hot spots and cold spots throughout your home.
-You'll be less comfortable.
+- Breaks in the thermal barrier: Because batt insulation is so hard to install properly, batts rarely result in consistent, continuous insulation levels.
+Your home will have breaks in the thermal barrier.
+You’ll have hot spots and cold spots throughout your home.
+You’ll be less comfortable.